Rajeev-singh-git/Java_Interview_Question/JavaCore/src/Oops_README.md

 ---

-## Abstraction
+# Abstraction

-Abstraction is the process of hiding complex internal implementation details of a system and showing only the functionality to the user.
-Another way, it shows only essential things to the user and hides the internal details.
+**Abstraction** is the process of hiding complex internal implementation details and exposing only the essential features to the user.

-Abstraction involves showing only the necessary features of an object or system while concealing the implementation details.
-It allows users to interact with high-level functionalities without needing to understand how those functionalities are implemented internally.
+It allows users to interact with a system without needing to understand *how* it works internally — only *what* it does.

-Ex : An ATM graphical user interface (GUI) screen is an example of abstraction.
-It presents only the essential options and information to the user (such as balance inquiry, withdrawal, deposit) while hiding the complex processes happening behind the scenes.
+> In simpler terms, abstraction shows **what** an object does, not **how** it does it.

+###### Example:

+> **ATM GUI:**
+> An ATM screen shows essential options like *withdraw*, *deposit*, or *check balance* — while hiding the internal operations like database queries, network calls, or transaction processing logic.

+This separation of **interface and implementation** helps in simplifying complex systems, improving usability, and promoting cleaner code architecture.

+#### ✅ Advantages of Abstraction

+1. **Simplifies Complexity**
+   Users interact only with the **essential features**, not the internal workings.

+2. **Enhances Security**
+   Hides internal implementation details, reducing the chance of misuse or errors.

+3. **Improves Code Maintainability**
+   Changes to internal logic **don’t affect external code** that uses the abstraction.

+4. **Encourages Reusability**
+   Abstract classes and interfaces can be reused across multiple implementations.

+5. **Supports Loose Coupling**
+   Code becomes less dependent on concrete implementations, making it easier to extend and modify.

-Abstraction can be achieved using
+Abstraction can be achieved using : Abstrcat classes and Interface

-1.)
-Abstract Classes:
+## 🧱 **1.)
+Abstract Classes:**

-An abstract class in Java is a class that cannot be instantiated directly (i.e., you cannot create objects of an abstract class).
-It may contain abstract methods (methods without a body) that must be implemented by its subclasses.
-Abstract classes provide a way to define common methods and properties that can be shared by multiple subclasses.
+An **abstract class** in Java is a class that **cannot be instantiated directly**, meaning you cannot create objects from it.

+It may contain:

+- **Abstract methods** (methods without a body), which **must** be implemented by its subclasses.

+- **Concrete methods** (with a body), which provide **default behavior** shared by all subclasses.

+Abstract classes are used to define **common structure and behavior** across multiple related classes, serving as a partial blueprint.

 ```java
 abstract class Shape {